FAQ for CO-OP Students

 Where can I find funding to pay for my trip?

 You can apply for University of Ottawa scholarships and bursaries as well as those offered by federal and provincial governments and private organizations.
-Discuss funding possibilities with the CO-OP professional development specialist, who is familiar with funding opportunities for CO-OP students.
+Make sure to discuss funding possibilities with a professional development specialist, as they are familiar with funding opportunities for CO-OP students.

 How does the interview process work?